OpenVisualCloud/Smart-City-Sample/doc/search.md

 The sample UI presents a search box that enables search database content:
 - On the home page, the users can search cameras properties, for example, the office location (the computing facilities where the cameras are connected to.)
 - On the office page, the users can search analytics algorithms and see their execution statuses.
-- On the recording page, the users can search recoded clips and review them.
+- On the recording page, the users can search recorded clips and review them.

 The search box implements the following search features:
 - Field Existance Search: